Ablavar Patient Information Including Side Effects

 - mild itching;

-- cold feeling, warmth, pain, bruising, or burning where the injection was given; or
+- redness, cold feeling, warmth, pain, burning, or bruising where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.